klenkes74/okdcalc/CONTRIBUTING.md

 ### Reporting Security Issues

 If you find a security issue, please act responsibly and report it not in the public issue tracker, but directly to us, so we can fix it before it can be exploited.
-Please send the related information to [Kaiserpfalz EDV-Service Support](mailto:support@kaiserpfalz-edv.de) using [PGP for e-mail encryption](https://global.sap.com/pc/security/keyblock.txt).
+Please send the related information to [Kaiserpfalz EDV-Service LoggingSizing](mailto:support@kaiserpfalz-edv.de) using [PGP for e-mail encryption](https://global.sap.com/pc/security/keyblock.txt).
 If we don't react within 2 business days, we accept public reporting without complaining about it.

 ### Usage of Labels